gearsix/sya/README.txt

   -q, --quality [QUALITY]
 	specify the --audio-quality argument to pass (default: 320K) --youtube-dl [PATH]
-	path of the youtube-dl binary to use
+	path of the youtube-dl binary to use.
+Not available in 'sya-pyqt' binary.
   --ffmpeg [PATH]
-	path of the ffmpeg binary to use
+	path of the ffmpeg binary to use.
+Not available in 'sya-pyqt' binary.

 TRACKLIST
   TRACKLIST files should be text file that has the URL/v=code of the youtube video to